JustinMShea/RUGtools/README.md

 A collection of reports and functions related to the [Chicago R User Group (Chicago RUG, CRUG) Data and Statistics](https://www.meetup.com/ChicagoRUG/).

-The `vignettes` folder containts a report to track growth titled `new-members` as well as our `intro-slides.Rmd` template. **Note:** One will need to place the [meetup member list file](https://www.meetup.com/ChicagoRUG/members/?op=csv) in the `inst/extdata` folder stored locally to run the `new-members` report.
+The `vignettes` folder containts a report titled [new-members](https://chicago-r-user-group.github.io/CRUGtools/articles/new-members.html) as well as our `intro-slides.Rmd` template. **Note:** Organizers will need to locally store the [meetup member list file](https://www.meetup.com/ChicagoRUG/members) they download in the `inst/extdata` folder to run the `new-members` report.
 The file is `.gitignored` from this repo and should be stored locally.

 Currently, we have two functions stored in the `R/` folder:

 `new_mem_counter` is used to calculate how many new members have joined between each meetup.

 `pizza_quantity` is used to estimate the number of :pizza: :pizza: :pizza: :pizza: :pizza: :pizza: to order for each meetup!

+Please see the [CRUGtools companion site](https://chicago-r-user-group.github.io/CRUGtools/) to view reports and functions.

 ## Installation